 They decided to be the change themselves.
-In few months they closed the hostel, staying alone in the big house.
-The evening after the official closing, Dan and Adele sat together thinking what should they do next.
+In a few months they closed the hostel, staying alone in the big house.
+The evening after the official closing, Dan and Adele sat together thinking what they should do next.

 We gradually relaxed and gave up realizing nobody read rules.
 Finally we have only two of them: leave things as you found them and don’t do things unless you really love them.
 This was the result of experimenting.
 We wanted to encourage taking responsibility and being proactive.

 Creating a community had its strong and weak moments.
 On one hand, trust shown to others was worth and brought many beautiful stories.
 On the other hand, a lot of people were not ready to engage in community building, most of the responsibility was still on Dan and Adela, who tried to organize a common meeting, initiate talks.
 With time they became more and more concentrated on outside activities, Repair Café, events in the city, they had less and less time for hosting, so they decided to change the concept.

 We closed couchsurfing and started to accept as volunteers only people who want to contribute to the project, have useful skills.
 Or they want to do something specific in the city.
 Since then, we have had very few volunteers.
 We also got Raluca to take care of them.
 Diana started to help us with events.
 Ovidiu showed up in April, he came specifically to volunteer at the Repair Café.
 Then we’ve got Andrei and Ian coming later on and they also seem to be involved in what we are trying to do: developing different models and documenting them within our NGOs.